MarkGhebrial/mailroom/README.md

-# Mailroom
+# mailroom

 An email server written in pure Rust.

 This is very much a work in progress and is nowhere near completion.

+Mailroom aims to be the simplest way to host <10 email accounts on a homelab server, not an enterprise-grade email solution.
+Everything should be self contained and simple, and setup should take less than 30 minutes.

 ## What works (not necessarily stable or complete!):
-- My implementation of the POP3 *protocol*
+- POP3
-   - Can fool email clients into showing a message in the user's inbox.
    - Tested with Mozilla Thunderbird.
+   - Since mailroom doesn't yet have any form of mailbox system, every POP3 message retrieval returns a hardcoded test message.
+   - Actions such as message deletion do not do anything, but user authentication with a simple password works.
    - Doesn't currently work with TLS or STARTTLS.
    - **Very** minimal; missing a lot of features
 - The configuration file